-How To Make Decisions without Stress as an HSP
+How To Make Decisions without Stress

 An American adult makes 35,000 decisions a day.
 “Neuroscientists tell us that our brains are at risk of decision fatigue--every decision we make, large or small, taxes our brain function even if we're not aware of it.
 This drains our energy to the point we start making poor decisions.